Pinnacle Mountain State Park unveils plans for $8.7 million visitor center

 "Our goal is to have this constructed by end of next year," he said, noting that the global pandemic could delay that goal.
 Bids have not been let, and contractors have not yet been hired.

+Officials held an open house Tuesday at the West Summit Pavilion in the park's day-use area, where parks directors, superintendents and staff members spoke with park patrons next to signboard images of the project.

-The project would be paid for using revenue collected under Amendment 75, the existing ⅛-percent sales tax devoted to conservation.
+The project would be paid for using revenue collected under Amendment 75, the existing one-eighth percent sales tax devoted to conservation.

-The current visitor center has always been too far from the iconic mountain to serve as a reception and education center, Spann explained.
-Built in 1977 at 11901 Pinnacle Valley Road, it's about 3.7 miles — a 9-minute drive — from the 2,356-acre park's signature feature, the cone-shaped mountain that rises 756 feet from the adjacent flood plain.
+The current visitor center has always been too far from the mountain to serve as a reception and education center, Spann said.
+Built in 1977 at 11901 Pinnacle Valley Road, it's about 3.7 miles -- a 9-minute drive -- from the 2,356-acre park's signature feature, the cone-shaped mountain that rises 756 feet from the adjacent floodplain.

 Cale Davenport, assistant superintendent of Pinnacle Mountain State Park, said he often finds himself informing patrons that Pinnacle Mountain even has a visitor center.